 However, for many students, the ACT Black Book alone won't be enough for their ACT prep.
 As we mentioned before, you'll need the Official ACT Prep Guide to see the questions that correspond with the Black Book's answer explanations.
 Additionally, because the ACT Prep Black Book focuses more on strategies than basic content, if you need to build up your skills in certain areas, you should use another prep book to help with that.
 Similarly, because the Black Book is such a deep dive into the ACT, you may want to look at another prep book first to get a general overview of the exam before you start learning in detail how it is developed.
-For ACT beginners, we recommend the Princeton Review or Kaplan prep books to get you started (book reviews of those coming soon).
+For ACT beginners, we recommend the Princeton Review or Kaplan prep books to get you started.

 Also, know that you'll only really get a lot out of the ACT Black Book if you devote some serious time to it.
 If you're just hoping to spend a couple hours scanning a prep book that'll give you a better idea of what to expect on the test and maybe raise your score a bit, the ACT Black Book has way more information than you need.
 You may find a lot of it irrelevant.
 This book requires a significant time commitment, focuses a lot on particularly difficult questions, and assumes a fairly high level of baseline knowledge to start.
 If you're looking for a less-intense method of preparing for the ACT, then you may be better off with a different prep book, such as Kaplan's ACT book.